BellatrixLeStranger/BoltON-Discord-Bot/README.md

 - output message in a channel when an user joins/leaves server
 - show latency in miliseconds
 - clear messages in a channel(chat room)
--role assignment (to be continued)
+- role assignment (to be continued)